scullduggery/GettingCleaningDataWk4Project/CodeBook.md

 The measurements are classified in two domains:

-- Time-domain signals (variables prefixed by `timeDomain`), resulting from the capture of accelerometer and gyroscope raw signals.
+- Time-domain signals (variables prefixed by `TimeDomain`), resulting from the capture of accelerometer and gyroscope raw signals.

-- Frequency-domain signals (variables prefixed by `frequencyDomain`), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.
+- Frequency-domain signals (variables prefixed by `FrequencyDomain`), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.

 #### Time-domain signals